As a Keeping in Touch Volunteer you could provide company for a lonely older person in Sunderland.

 Sadly Betty describes the struggle older people in Sunderland face every day in the fight against social isolation and loneliness.

 It’s thanks to the great work of Age UK Sunderland staff and volunteers that we can continue to make a difference to the lives of older people in Sunderland so well done everyone!

-Tracy Buck Director of Age UK Sunderland commented “Betty articulates the devastating effects social isolation and loneliness that many older people feel in Sunderland, loneliness is literally a killer for older people.
+Tracy Collins, Director of Age UK Sunderland commented “Betty articulates the devastating effects social isolation and loneliness that many older people feel in Sunderland, loneliness is literally a killer for older people.
 We are very proud to have Betty as Age UK Sunderland’s poster girl.
 What a wonderful lady.”

 If you would like to volunteer for our Keeping In Touch service to support many more like Betty please contact us on Tel: 0191 514 1131.

 It's all about Betty

 Through our Keeping in Touch services, Age UK Sunderland offers companionship and support to older people across the City.